‘Friends’ Creator Shuts Down Reunion Rumors Despite Jennifer Aniston Recently Saying She’d Be On Board

 Say it ain’t so!

 Once again, the masterminds behind the hit show Friends are shattering fans’ dreams by squashing any potential reunion rumors.
-In a recent interview with Rolling Stone, Friends co-creator Marta Kauffman said that sadly, she doesn’t think a reunion is ever going to happen.
-Since the show went off the air in 2004, fans have been begging for writers to bring it back for a reunion season or even just a reunion movie — but Kauffman tells the publication that there are several reasons why the show simply can’t go on.
+In a recent interview with Rolling Stone, Friends co-creator Marta Kauffman said that, sadly, she doesn’t think a reunion is ever going to happen.
+Since the show went off the air in 2004, fans have been begging for writers to bring it back for a reunion season — or even just a reunion movie — but Kauffman tells the publication that there are several reasons why the show simply can’t go on.

 “One, the show is about a time in your life when your friends are your family.
 It’s not that time anymore.
 All we’d be doing is putting those six actors back together, but the heart of the show would be gone,” she shared.
 “Two, I don’t know what good it does us.
 The show is doing just fine, people love it.
 [A reunion] could only disappoint.
-‘The One Where Everyone’s Disappointed'” she explained in the interview.”
+‘The One Where Everyone’s Disappointed'” she explained in the interview.

-This comes as quite a punch to the gut because even Jennifer Aniston said that she would be on board as recently as last year.
-According to The Hollywood Life, the actress appeared on an episode of The Late Late Show With James Corden in December and told the late night host that she and the girls (Courteney Cox and Lisa Kudrow) would be on board for a reunion before saying that for some reason, the boys in the show were not as on board as the ladies.
+This comes as quite a punch to the gut for series fans, as Jennifer Aniston said that she would be on board for a reunion as recently as last year.
+According to Hollywood Life, the actress appeared on an episode of The Late Late Show With James Corden in December.
+There, Aniston told the late night host that she and the girls (Courteney Cox and Lisa Kudrow) would be on board for a reunion.
+She went on to say that, for some reason, the boys of the cast were not as on board as the ladies were.

 #Friends creator Marta Kauffman talks about working with Jane Fonda, that time she sent tampons to a sexist network executive and more https://t.co/0O5sqeQptj pic.twitter.com/tFP1oH29Nq